avinashpancham/hpo/README.rst

-4. After the run is finished the parameters and metrics (performance) of each model is visible in the corresponding experiment in the MLFlow dashboard
+4. After the run is finished the parameters and metrics (performance) of each model is visible in the corresponding experiment in the MLflow dashboard

 5. Train the best model on the complete dataset and evaluate performance on the test dataset